ptrpl4/bash-mac/apps-and-tools/docker/dockerfile.md

 ## Common Dockerfile Instructions

-1. FROM:
-	- **Purpose**: Specifies the base image
+FROM: - Specifies the base image
 	  `FROM <image>[:<tag>]`
 	  `FROM ubuntu:20.04 as base`

-2. RUN:
-	- Purpose: Executes a command in a new layer on top of the current image and commits the result.
+RUN: - Executes a command in a new layer on top of the current image and commits the result.
 	  `RUN <command>`
 	  `RUN apt-get update && apt-get install -y python3`
 ```dockerfile